vdesabou/kafka-docker-playground/troubleshooting/forward-compatibility-and-specific-records/README.md

 The usage of the `FORWARD` compatbility express the need to anticipate upcoming changes, be future proof.
 In this scenario, the need to reprocess the past data isn't conceptually compatible with the `FORWARD` requirement expressed.

-Avro proposes 2 data structures:
+Avro proposes 2 data structures (https://docs.confluent.io/platform/current/streams/developer-guide/datatypes.html#avro):
 * `GenericRecord`: The record is deserialized into a dictionnary structure (ie. a list of key,value pairs) like `java.util.Map`.
 In order, to get the data from the record, the developer ends up with `record.get("myFieldName")`, that means the schema contract isn't enforced by default.
 Very flexible from a structure stand point but not convenient to use in a business oriented processing.

 * `SpecificRecord`: The record is deserialized into a POJO (ie. a clasic Java class with properties).
 The developer can use the classic `record.getMyFieldName()` to retrieve the information.
 More static but strong typing enforces the structure and generally speaking way more natural for developers.